Fabitheguy003/Regex-Tutorial.srl/Develop/gist-template.md

 ## OR Operator
 &nbsp;

+The OR operator is represented by the vertical bar | Using OR in regex, you can match either a term or expression.
+For example, this regex matches one of the terms, "cat" or "dog".

+/cat | dog/

+&nbsp;

+## Character Classes
+&nbsp;

 An individual character can be matched against a group of characters by using a character class.
 Square brackets  [ ] ~ are used to specify a character class.
 A regex matching any lowercase vowel might look like this:

 /[aeiou]/

 &nbsp;

-## Character Classes
+## Flags
 &nbsp;

-## Flags

 ## Grouping and Capturing